CivicActions/guidebook/practice-areas/engineering/security-compliance.md

 ### Advanced: Connecting to MFA-enabled Services/Apps

 Some applications and services may need to connect to your CivicActions Google account but they might not be able to handle Multi-Factor Authentication (MFA).
 An example of this would be a personal Gmail account trying to send e-mails through your civicactions' account.
 For this purpose Google has created something called [App Passwords](https://support.google.com/accounts/answer/185833?hl=en).
-[App Passwords](https://support.google.com/accounts/answer/185833?hl=en) allows you to create a unique password for each of your services/apps.
+App Passwords allow you to create a unique password for each of your services/apps.
 If this password is used while authenticating your service/app to access your CivicActions' account it will bypass MFA.

-There are some instructions at <https://support.google.com/accounts/answer/185833?hl=en> on how to use App Passwords with Google.
-Several other MFA-enabled services also support app passwords -- see their respective documentation.

 ### IT: Sharing Service Accounts